Cholera: Fluids

 and volume of fluids required.
 In most cases, cholera can be successfully treated with oral rehydration therapy (ORT), which is highly effective, safe, and simple to administer.
 Rice-based solutions are preferred to glucose-based ones due to greater efficiency.
 In severe cases with significant dehydration, intravenous rehydration may be necessary.
 Ringer's lactate is the preferred solution, often with added potassium.
 Large volumes and continued replacement until diarrhea has subsided may be needed.
 Ten percent of a person's body weight in fluid may need to be given in the first two to four hours.
 This method was first tried on a mass scale during the Bangladesh Liberation War, and was found to have much success.
 Despite widespread beliefs, fruit juices and commercial fizzy drinks like cola are not ideal for rehydration of people with serious infections of the intestines, and their excessive sugar content may even harm water uptake.

 If commercially produced oral rehydration solutions are too expensive or difficult to obtain, solutions can be made.
 One such recipe calls for 1 liter of boiled water, 1/2 teaspoon of salt, 6 teaspoons of sugar, and added mashed banana for potassium and to improve taste.

 Electrolytes

 As there frequently is initially acidosis, the potassium level may be normal, even though large losses have occurred.
 As the dehydration is corrected, potassium levels may decrease rapidly, and thus need to be replaced.
-This may be done by consuming foods high in potassium, like bananas or coconut water.
+This is best done by Oral Rehydration Solution (ORS).